emmawalshdev/kaytea_art/TESTING.md

 - Click on the 'back to top' button.
 Confirm navigation back up to the top of the page.

 #### Product Admin Page
 - Attempt to access the 'Product Admin' page while logged in as a non superuser.
-Confirm redirect to homepage, along with the display of an Error toast message.
+Confirm redirect to Home page, along with the display of an Error toast message.
 - Attempt to access the 'Product Admin' page while logged out.
 Confirm redirect to Login page.
 * Form submission
     - Submit the form with incorrect data, confirm the relevant warning messages are displayed.